This chart shows the drug companies with the most supplementary protection certificates (SPCs).

 - Merck Sharp Dohme

 Copyright © DrugPatentWatch.
-Originally published at Which pharma companies have the most supplementary protection certificates?
+Originally published at Which pharmaceutical companies have supplementary protection certificates in the most countries?